EventStore/EventStore/README.md

 #### Building Event Store

-*If you have previously built from source, it’s possible you have V8 checked out via Git instead of Subversion.
-If this is the case, you should use the `clean-all` target noted below before building again.*
+*If you have previously built from source it’s possible you have V8 checked out via Git instead of Subversion.
+If this is the case you should use the `clean-all` target noted below before building again.*

 ##### From a command prompt